rabbitmq/rabbitmq-website/site/web-stomp.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-# RabbitMQ Web-Stomp Plugin NOSYNTAX
+# RabbitMQ Web STOMP Plugin NOSYNTAX

 The Web STOMP plugin is a simple bridge exposing the [STOMP](http://stomp.github.com) protocol over direct or emulated [HTML5 WebSockets](https://en.wikipedia.org/wiki/WebSockets).

-The main intention of Web-Stomp is to make it possible to use RabbitMQ from web browsers.
+The main intention of Web-Stomp is to make it possible to use RabbitMQ from Web browsers.
+It influenced the [Web MQTT plugin](/web-mqtt.html) which is the same idea for a different protocol, [MQTT](/mqtt.html).

 More context is available in
 [the introductory blog post](http://www.rabbitmq.com/blog/2012/05/14/introducing-rabbitmq-web-stomp/).